Mário Centeno: Personal life

 Centeno was married to Maria Margarida Morgado, one of his university classmates from ISEG, and had three children with her.
 She died in 2022.

 As a student, Centeno played rugby for the rugby team of the economics school.
 He is a keen soccer enthusiast and supports Lisbon club Benfica.
-He wore a Portugal national football team scarf to the first Eurogroup meeting after his country won the European championship in 2016.
+He wore a Portugal national football team scarf to the first Eurogroup meeting after his country's team won the European championship in 2016.